x-amer-ngmx/python-rconfig/README.rst

   .. image:: http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat

-  ``rconfig`` helps you to bring configs from a consul server to your application.
+  ``rconfig`` helps you get configs of your application from a Consul server.

 Installation